kirenz/course-template/docs/course-support.md

 ## Email

-Please refrain from emailing any course content questions (those should go to [Moodle](), and only use email for questions about personal matters that may not be appropriate for the public course forum.
+Please refrain from emailing any course content questions (those should go to [Moodle]()), and only use email for questions about personal matters that may not be appropriate for the public course forum.
 For such matters, you may email me at [kirenz@hdm-stuttgart.de](mailto:kirenz@hdm-stuttgart.de).

 If there is a question that's not appropriate for the public forum, you are welcome to email me directly.